csf-dev/CSF.Validation/CSF.Validation.Documentation/articles/WritingValidators/UsingTheManifestModel/ExampleOfTheManifestModel.md

 ## Sample Manifest Model JSON

 This JSON uses two validation rules from the [CSF.Validation.StandardRules] package: **NotNull** and **IntegerInRange**.
-This JSON, converted to a manifest model, would represent the validation described above.
+This JSON, converted to a manifest model using some simple JSON deserialisation, would represent the validation described above.

 [CSF.Validation.StandardRules]:https://www.nuget.org/packages/CSF.Validation.StandardRules/